vedala/kalyanv_blog/_drafts/2021-02-06-deploy-application-to-aws-using-aws-cli-part-3b-application.md

 ## Create Application Repository

-## Install Base Software
+## Executing Scripts on an EC2 Instance
 The script shown below does the following things:
-- check for options
+* check for options
-- Accept keys for the new host to avoid interactive question
+* Accept keys for the new host to avoid interactive question
-- Install following software:
+* Install following software:
-    - python3 and related libraries
+    * python3 and related libraries
-    - git
+    * git
-    - nginx
+    * nginx
-    - postgreSQL (repo and libraries)
+    * postgreSQL (repo and libraries)

 A note about how script is executed on the remote EC2 instance:

-- The script creates a sub-script that would be executed on the remote EC2 instance (let's call it remote_script).
+* The script creates a sub-script that would be executed on the remote EC2 instance (let's call it remote_script).
-- The remote_script is created using `cat` command along with heredoc.
+* The remote_script is created using `cat` command along with heredoc.
-- The remote_script then passed in as stdin to the ssh command. ssh executes the remote_script on the remote EC2 instance.
+* The remote_script then passed in as stdin to the ssh command. ssh executes the remote_script on the remote EC2 instance.

+## Install Python, Git, Nginx and PosgreSQL Packages

 ```
 #!/bin/bash